Paige Patterson: Views on women

 He has also compared female submissiveness to submissiveness to a police officer.
 Although the officer and Patterson would be equal before God, "He is above me," Patterson wrote.
 Just as "God gave him an assignment that affects me and made him a minister of God to correct my evil ways," so he believed women should submit to men.

 Women faculty at SWBTS

 While Patterson was president of SWBTS, there were two female faculty members in the School of Theology: his wife, Dorothy, and Candi Finch, a loyal ally of the Pattersons.
-Both Dorothy Patterson and Finch were fired in 2018 following Paige Patterson's ouster.

-Alleged Abuse Cover-Up
+Alleged cover up of sex abuse

 Patterson was a defendant in a 2018 suit which alleged he assisted in covering up sexual abuse by fellow Southern Baptist Paul Pressler.
 The claims against Patterson were dismissed as they exceeded the statute of limitations.
+However, on April 6, 2021, in reaction to the abuse cover up allegations, Officials at Southwestern Baptist Theological Seminary in Fort Worth, Texas would remove Patterson's stained glass image, as well as the image of numerous other SBC conservative resurgence leaders, from the MacGorman Chapel, a $30 million building which opened in 2011.

 Removal as president of SWBTS and firing

 From president to president emeritus and theologian-in-residence

 On May 22, 2018, the board of trustees of Southwestern Baptist Theological Seminary (SWBTS) met to discuss "new leadership for the benefit of the future mission of the Seminary".
 They removed Patterson as President and conferred the title of President Emeritus upon him, with compensation, and provided for him and his wife to live in the seminary's Baptist Heritage Center as the school's first theologians-in-residence.